reggev/react-hierarchy/README.md

 - `id`, set by your custom id (defaults to `id`)
 - `data` - an object which includes all the properties of that data row
 - `onClick` - can be used to pass events back to the root
-- `onCollapse` - collapse/expand a node
+- `toggleCollapse` - collapse/expand a node
-- `showExpand` - a boolean expressing if the node has children
+- `hasChildren` - a boolean expressing if the node has children
 - `isExpanded` - a boolean expressing if the node is expanded

 # using typescript